 – antibody appear in 4-7 days after infection, reach peak in 2-4 weeks.

-– CFT measures total antibody, not differentiating type- specific antibody.
+– Complement fixation test (CFT) measures total antibody, not differentiating type- specific antibody.

-– EIA more efficient than CFT; type- specific antigen (gG) used to detect type – specific antibody.
+– EIA more efficient than CFT; type- specific antigen (Ag) used to detect type – specific antibody.

 Interpretation of Diagnostic Test for Herpes Simplex Virus (HSV)